Flu and Dementia: Who is Most Susceptible to the Flu?

 3. They’re more susceptible if access to care is limited

 It is common knowledge that Dementia and Alzheimer’s patients require more specialist care, albeit home care, live in care services or domiciliary care.
 Something as simple as showering, washing hands and eating a healthy and balanced diet can help prevent the flu, which is why it is so important that they have access to the right care.
-If patients are not living in specially equipped care homes or sanitised homes that do not have easy-to-clean ergonomic surfaces, they will be more susceptible to viruses.
+Patients who do not reside in specially equipped care homes or sanitised homes with easy-to-clean ergonomic surfaces will be more susceptible to viruses.
 They may forget to treat the early symptoms of the flu and lose track of the medication that should be taken.

 4. The flu vaccination is the most effective preventative